projectinnovatenewark/csx2/lessons/students/2_operating_systems/2_intro_to_OS.md

 - Graphical User Interface (GUI)
 - Command Line Interface (CLI)

-The **graphical user interface (GUI)** is a system that displays interactive visual components for a computer’s software.
+The **Graphical User Interface (GUI)** is a system that displays interactive visual components for a computer’s software.
 (4) With a graphical user interface, the functions are carried out by <ins>clicking or moving buttons, icons and menus by means of a pointing device.</ins>

 Most GUIs have the following basic components:
 - a start menu with program groups